 Please feel free to contact us first before you make use of your right to lodge a complaint with the data protection supervisory authorities.
 Our competent data protection supervisory authority is: “The State Commissioner for Data Protection and Freedom of Information” in Baden-Württemberg.

 The Heidelberg Group may make the following personal data available to you on web pages or in the app:

 We receive this data on a voluntary basis directly from the people concerned and use it for advertising or information purposes only after express consent and approval has been given.
 The legal basis for processing this data (information on speakers and contacts) is the consent of the data subjects pursuant to Art.
 6 para.
 1 lit. a GDPR.

-If you register to use the Heidelberg Assistant, you will be asked to provide the following information: last name, first name, e-mail address, country, and customer affiliation.
+If you register to use the Heidelberg App, you will be asked to provide the following information: last name, first name, e-mail address, country, and customer affiliation.
 Providing the information is voluntary.
 If you provide us with this information, we will use it to identify users and to make personal and individual content of the app visible.

 If users receive a voucher from us, these vouchers will be assigned to user e-mail addresses and displayed within the app, provided that the user logs into the app with this e-mail address.
 We receive the e-mail address via the registration; the allocation of vouchers by HDM AG and its Sales and Service Center.

 When you set up the app, you will be asked if the app is allowed to send you notifications.
 If you agree, we will use push notifications to send you alerts about the app, as well as marketing messages.
 The service then sends the registration ID (Android) or the token (iOS) to the registered device.
 The app sends the ID or token to the server, where it is stored in a database.
 If a push notification is to be sent, the server sends the desired message with registration ID/token to the platform’s push service, which forwards the push notification to the respective devices.